 This book is a true gift for dog lovers; children and adults.
 Anyone who has experienced a dog's unconditional love will recognize the varied personalities off these giving creatures.
 The watercolor paintings leap off the page with tail-wagging energy and big-eyed emotion.

 Forty-three poems about forty-three dogs.
 Dog owners are likely to find their breed, from beagles to Saint Bernards, from bulldogs to mutts.
 The topics include visiting rest homes, begging for food, fetching the ball, dreaming of glory days, and being an adoptive (dog) mother to kittens.
 Ted Rand's personality-filled illustrations accompany the words.

 Is it any good?

-Tony Johnston peppers her book with canine quotes from Franz Kafka and William Shakespeare.
+Tony Johnston peppers her book with canine quotes from Franz Kafka and William Shakespeare, which dog lovers will enjoy.
 The author takes readers on a journey from the first dog of the caveman, introduces us to Henry VIII's dogs, tells the story of Mr. Lincoln's doctor's dog, and reveals the long road taken by a dog seeking the holy manger.